-Note: If this happens during the Endurance Event, it means disqualification from the heat.
+Note: If this happens during the Endurance Event, scoring for that heat will be terminated as of the last completed lap.

 6.2 Weather Conditions

 The organizer reserves the right to alter the conduct and scoring of the competition based on weather conditions.